Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 It was always a delight when one of Nofl’s old patients visited, and Chief Arés had been a particularly gratifying success.
 Repairing an old neural injury like that—and Human nerves were so fascinatingly delicate in a high-strung, extreme performance way—without any scarring?
 It was some of Nofl’s finest work, at least when it came to Humans, and it had made him phenomenally wealthy in very short order.

-His lab nowadays was… one of the students had called it a "Mecca" for neuroscientists, and it had taken some polite inquiries before Nofl had learned that the word was actually the proper name of a city of tremendous spiritual importance to a subset of Humanity.
+His lab nowadays was... one of the students had called it a "Mecca" for neuroscientists, and it had taken some polite inquiries before Nofl had learned that the word was actually the proper name of a city of tremendous spiritual importance to a subset of Humanity.

 He liked the sound of that.